deeheber/text-to-speech-converter/README.md

 ### Directions To Run
 1. Clone this repo
 2. Import and deploy the stack via Stackery.
 Getting started directions [here](https://docs.stackery.io/docs/using-stackery/introduction/).
 TL;DR sign up for free account > create a stack and an environment > deploy.
 3. Navigate to the url for your frontend.
-Should be something like: `http://{stackery stack name}-{stackery environment name}-frontend.s3-website-us-west-2.amazonaws.com/`
+Should be something like: `http://{your stackery stack name}-{your stackery environment name}-frontend.s3-website-{your region}.amazonaws.com/`

 ### Backend API Endpoints
 #### GET /voices